-100% employer-paid
+• 100% employer-paid

-- regular full-time and regular part-time employees scheduled to work 20 regular hours or more per week except as provided in MOA #6 (Re: Health and Welfare Benefits Entitlement Threshold) - enrolment is a mandatory condition of employment - no restrictions re pre-existing medical conditions - Upon return to work following recovery, an employee who was on claim for less than 12 months will continue in her former job, an employee who was on claim for more than 12 months will return to an equivalent position exercising her seniority rights if necessary, pursuant to Article 13.4 (Bumping) of the Collective Agreement. - pensions Employees on long-term disability will be considered employees for the purpose of pensions in accordance with the Public Sector Pension Plans Act.
+- regular full-time and regular part-time employees scheduled to work 20 regular hours or more per week except as provided in MOA #6 (Re: Health and Welfare Benefits Entitlement Threshold) - enrolment is a mandatory condition of employment - no restrictions re pre-existing medical conditions - Upon return to work following recovery, an employee who was on claim for less than 12 months will continue in their former job, an employee who was on claim for more than 12 months will return to an equivalent position exercising their seniority rights if necessary, pursuant to Clause 13.4 (Bumping) of the collective agreement. - Employees on long-term disability will be considered employees for the purpose of the pension plan.